JustBobinAround/vector_node/README.md

 # Vector Node

-The Vector Node is a Rust implementation of a tree data structure designed to organize web pages based on their content embeddings.
+The Vector Node is a Rust implementation of a K-D tree structure designed to organize web pages based on their vector embeddings.
 It provides a hierarchical structure where each node represents a web page, and the tree is built based on the cosine similarity between content embeddings.
 The tree is sorted by closer embeddings, which should help find relevant results faster.